troclaux/notes/alg_graph.md

   - Switch pair of elements n² times so that the bigger element goes to the right
   - Easy to implement
   - Slow
+  - low memory usage
 - Time complexity
   - O(n²)
+- Space complexity
+  - O(1)

 ## Quick Sort

 - Summary
+  - Divide and conquer
+  - Pick a pivot element and partition the array around the pivot
+  - Recursively sort the sub-arrays
+    - all elements less than the pivot are on the left
+    - all elements greater than the pivot are on the right
+    - the pivot is in the correct position
+  - In-place
+  - Fast
+  - High memory usage
 - Not always fast (worst case is n²)
 - Pseudocode
   - Select an element that will be the pivot
   - Move all elements that are smaller than the pivot on the left of the pivot